capactio/website/docs/example/mattermost-installation.md

 1. Install Mattermost with the new cluster policy:

    The cluster policy was updated to prefer GCP solutions for the PostgreSQL Interface.
-As a result, during the render process, the Capact Engine will select a Cloud SQL Implementation which is available in our OCH server.
+As a result, during the render process, the Capact Engine will select a Cloud SQL Implementation which is available in our Hub server.

    Repeat the steps 4–11 from [Install all Mattermost components in a Kubernetes cluster](#install-all-mattermost-components-in-a-kubernetes-cluster) in the `gcp-scenario` Namespace.